Why Girls Code the World?

 Throughout the school year, Girls Code the World plans to hold virtual bi-monthly programming sessions in the evenings.
 Available programs are listed below.
 If you are interested in learning more about what you can expect for this online program, feel free to contact us.
 If you would like to stay updated on our programming information as it comes out, please subscribe to our Parent Newsletter below.

-Students from New Hope-Solebury Upper Elementary School located in New Hope, PA can now sign up for our Girls Code the World Programming starting on Monday, October 5, 2020.
-This program will run biweekly until February 15, 2021 for a total of ten sessions.
-The program will be held virtually via Zoom and will be recorded every week.
+Students from Pennridge School District can now sign up for our Girls Code the World Programming starting on June 28, 2021.
+This program will run everyday until July 2, 2021 from 9:00 AM – 3:00 PM.
+The program will be held in-person via Zoom and will be recorded every week.

-Students will have the opportunity to pick up a Girls Code the World MakerBox from school the week before programming starts.
+Students will gain access to a Girls Code the World MakerBox from during the programming.
 The MakerBox will include a Programming Booklet and all of the required materials for the Girls Code the World sessions.
 The cost of the program is $250 and will include access to all materials, all sessions, and the incredible Girls Code the World community for years to come.